 Develop Writing Skills

-You might have written plenty of essays in middle and high school but the writing assignments in college are a lot more demanding and time-consuming.
-It sure is stressful but with practice and the right techniques, you can certainly ace academic writing in freshman year.
+You might have written plenty of essays in middle and high school, but the writing assignments in college are a lot more demanding and time-consuming.
+It sure is stressful, but with practice and the proper techniques, you can certainly ace academic writing in freshman year.

 1. Understand essay prompts

 Take time to understand what the essay question is – are you being asked to reflect on a life event?
 Do a literary analysis of a Shakespearean play?
-Analyze works of two different authors?
+Analyze the works of two different authors.